MateuszGozdzik/Main_App/README.md

 - username: staff
 - password: xsw2!QAZ

-Admin Panel Doesn't work on hosted website, I need to find way to serve static files with debug=False
+Admin Panel Doesn't work on hosted website, I need to find a way to serve static files with debug=False.